tkuhrt/hyperledger-myths/myth.md

 ### Myth: Hyperledger is a blockchain
 Hyperledger is an open source collaborative project hosted by The Linux Foundation.

+Note: Hyperledger is an open source collaborative effort created to advance cross-industry blockchain technologies.
+It is a global collaboration, hosted by The Linux Foundation, including leaders in finance, banking, Internet of Things, supply chains, manufacturing and Technology.
+Hyperledger is the fastest growing project ever hosted by The Linux Foundation.
+Hyperledger now has more than 185 members.
+The project was first announced with 30 members in February of 2016.
+Hyperledger membership is global with 39% in APAC (25% in China), 20% in EMEA and 41% spread across North America.
+Our membership also spans multiple industries, including finance, banking, internet of things, supply chain, manufacturing, healthcare, and technology.

 ### Myth: Hyperledger is Hyperledger Fabric
 Hyperledger consists of nine different projects -- five frameworks and four tools.

+Note: Hyperledger Fabric was the first of nine projects that have been donated to Hyperledger and the Linux Foundation.
+Five of the Hyperledger projects are frameworks -- Hyperledger Fabric, Hyperledger Sawtooth, Hyperledger Iroha, Hyperledger Indy, and Hyperledger Burrow.
+Four of the Hyperledger projects are tools -- Hyperledger Composer, Hyperledger Cello, Hyperledger Explorer, and Hyperledger Quilt.
+You can see additional information about the projects on the [Hyperledger website](https://www.hyperledger.org/projects).